korpling/pepper/pepper-doc/src/main/doxygen/moduleDevelopers/testing.md

         assertEquals(X, getFixture().getSaltProject()
             .getCorpusGraphs().get(0).getCorpora().size());
     }

+If your test does **not** extend `PepperModuleTest` or either of its sub-classes, you will also have to add an `SCorpusGraph` to the module's `SaltProject`:

+    //create an empty corpus graph, which is filled by your module SCorpusGraph importedSCorpusGraph= SaltFactory.createSCorpusGraph();
+    // add the corpus graph to your module getFixture().getSaltProject().addCorpusGraph(importedSCorpusGraph);

 More samples for testing can be found in the automatically generated test classes when using Pepper's archetype for Maven, see @ref tutorial.